WeAreAcademy/mark-induction-proj--writing-tests/README.md

 When you get to `describe_number`, you'll see it's a bit of a mess.
 See if you can use things which you've already seen before on identifying code smells and using refactoring techniques.

+There are two ways you might find useful to approach the refactor:

+1. **Small changes.** It can be overwhelming to work through some foreign code.
+Try to make one small improvement.
+(Then another, and another...)
+2. **Start from scratch.** _Sometimes_ it can be easier to rewrite a function from a blank slate.

 ## Exercise 2: Commentary and reflection

 **Success criterion:** documented reflections.